loftwah/downscope/src/pages/chapter-three.md

 ## 7. THE INVITATION

 Jules Tucker found himself in an unfamiliar position: standing outside the glass-walled conference room at the downtown WeWork, looking in at the Infrastructure team already assembled for their now-established Friday co-working session.
-Their first such gathering since the office closure had occurred weeks ago, but this was Jules's first time attending after Sarah's invite, scheduled to start in five minutes.
-Despite being early, he felt like an outsider arriving late to a familiar ritual.
+Invited by Sarah, this was Jules's first time joining the weekly ritual, scheduled to start in five minutes.
+Despite being early, he felt like an outsider arriving late to a familiar gathering.

 Inside, Sarah set up her laptop, arranging markers.
 Eli colonized a corner, his monitor array a miniature command center.
 Max sketched architecture on the whiteboard, movements quick, focused.